Sadly if it was easy, you wouldn’t need a guide

 - Confirm with your GP that you will call them a week later to see how the referral is going

-AADD maintains a partial list of adult ADHD Specialists and Clinics. but a quick google should help too.
+AADD maintains a partial list of adult ADHD Specialists and Clinics, a quick “google” should help too.
 If no local help is available, ask your GP for an out-of-area NHS referral, or to pay for a private diagnosis – ironically private diagnosis is significantly cheaper than a Maudsley referral!

 If your GP refuses to write a referral to an adult ADHD specialist then make an appointment to see a different GP, again with the NICE Guidelines and your symptom list.
 GP’s are not qualified to assess for ADHD, all they need to see from you is a valid reason for them to request a referral to an adult ADHD specialist and a list of the symptoms should do that.
 If they refuse to make a referral, then the GP is in effect assessing you as not having ADHD, only a trained and qualified adult ADHD specialist can do this, not a GP.
 The easiest option, in this case, is to change GP or practice.